fguillen/SpaceSuckersChronicles/README.md

 * lunch an spy ship to another planet
 * lunch an spy ship to random locations looking for planets
 * read the spy ship reports
-* lunch a float (define the float) to another planet
+* lunch a fleet (define the fleet) to another planet
 * attack another planet
 * build new ships or fabrics
 * upgrade ship or fabric levels